SwathiSheshadri/pose3d/README.md

 ## Running demos
 1) Download the repository and from the main folder of the repository run **./Codes/demo_DLC2d.m** to perform 3D reconstruction of corners of a Rubik's cube tracked in 2D using DLC.
 Since all the pre-processing steps have been already done for the demo, click proceed when message boxes pop-up.
-2) Similiar to the first demo from the main folder of the repository, run **./Codes/demo_other2d.m** to perform 3D reconstruction of corners of a Rubik's cube tracked in 2D using data from any other 2D tracking software.
+2) Similiar to the first demo from the main folder of the repository, run **./Codes/demo_other2d.m** to perform 3D reconstruction of corners of a Rubik's cube tracked in 2D using any other 2D tracking software.
 Here we mimick other software by manual 2D tracking.<br/>

 ## Using pose3d for your data
 Follow the below steps to perform 3D reconstruction of your 2D tracked data. <br/>